Trigary/BotMender/README.md

 ![example-bot](example-bot.png)
 ![bot-showcase](bot-showcase.gif)

-And a showcase of the custom networking implementation:
+And a showcase of the custom networking implementation (the server is fully authoritative):
 ![bot-fight](bot-fight.gif)

 ## Blocks, building, systems